The dynamic health care field presents ever-changing challenges for professionals.

 The Health Administration Program not only addresses professional technical competence but professional ethics of service.

 Who are HA students?

 The typical student in this program has been employed in a health care organization for a number of years.
 The student is upwardly mobile and expects this education to enhance his/her abilities within the health services organization.

 USF strives to provide a quality educational program that fits into the busy lives of adult learners.
 Students can complete their HA program at their own pace while continuing to work.
 Classes are offered online with some courses meeting one evening a week or on six all-day Saturday sessions during the 14-week semester at locations throughout the country.

 Courses run three semesters each year (fall, spring, summer) and a student may enter the program during any semester.
 This nine-course program (36 credit hours) can be completed in only 15 months.
 Courses are projected for three years at a time, enabling the student to plan his/her schedule.

-The entire HA program is offered online.
+The entire HA program is offered online and onsite in select locations (see below).
 Online courses are a viable alternative for professionals with busy personal, work and/or travel schedules.
 The online course content, requirements and assignments, as well as the semester calendar, are the same as on-campus courses.
 Students regularly interact with faculty, who are specially trained to offer a challenging, exciting, and meaningful online course experience.
 In addition to the online format, there are some elective courses offered one evening a week and on six all-day Saturday sessions.

 Students can complete an HA degree at any time, any place through their laptop, home or office computers and an Internet service provider.
 From admission through graduation, USF also works with students to ensure that all parts of the educational process progress smoothly.